krist00fer/ef-01-git/docs/instructions-easy.md

 > If you don't want to implement the script in Python then pick another extension to better fit the language of your choice.

-10. Implement the code - If you followed the above instructions you should now have Visual Studio Code open with an emtpy file.
-Copy past the following Python code into the file to implement the required logic. *Notice: Replace Kristofer with your name.*
+10. Implement the code - If you followed the above instructions you should now have Visual Studio Code open with an empty file.
+Copy paste the following Python code into the file to implement the required logic. *Notice: Replace Kristofer with your name.*

 ```python
 print("Hello Kristofer")